Business Transactions and Their Classification

 - Internal and external transactions

-A brief explanation and examples of each type are given below:
+A brief explanation of each type, along with examples, is given below.

-When cash is paid or received immediately at the time when transaction occurs, the transaction is called a cash transaction.
-It is important to note that where a payment is made using a credit card or a check, such transaction would also be considered as cash transaction.
+When cash is paid or received at the time of a transaction, the transaction is called a cash transaction.
+Importantly, when payments are made using credit cards or checks, these are also considered cash transactions.

-Examples of cash transactions include purchase of furniture for cash, sale of merchandise for cash, payment to a creditor by check etc.
+Examples of cash transactions include the purchase of furniture for cash, the sale of merchandise for cash, and making a payment to a creditor by check.

-When the payment or receipt of cash is not made immediately at the time when transaction occurs but postponed to a future date, the transaction is said to be a credit transaction.
+When the payment or receipt of cash is not made immediately at the time of the transaction, and is instead postponed until a future date, the transaction is said to be a credit transaction.

 When there is no question of meeting the value of a transaction, it is called a paper transaction.
-For Example, Goods or cash lost.
+Examples of paper transactions include goods or cash lost.

-A transaction that is not directly related to an outsider or an external party is called internal transaction.
-Examples of internal transactions include recording depreciation of a fixed asset, recording a loss of merchandise by fire, provision of goods and services to another department of the same business, etc.
+Examples of internal transactions include recording depreciation on a fixed asset, recording the loss of merchandise by fire, and the provision of goods and services to another business unit.

-A transaction in which an outsider or external party is involved is known as external transaction.
-For example, purchase of merchandise from a supplier, payment of cash to a creditor, payment of salary to a worker, etc. Usually, most of the transactions made by a business during an accounting period are external transactions.
+A transaction in which an outsider or external party is involved is known as an external transaction.
+Most transactions that a business makes during an accounting period are external transactions.